Hiroshi Koizumi (racing driver)

-Hiroshi Koizumi (小泉 洋史, Koizumi Hiroshi) is a Japanese racing driver currently competing for TF Sport in the LMGT3 class of the European Le Mans Series.
+Hiroshi Koizumi (小泉 洋史, Koizumi Hiroshi) is a Japanese racing driver who last competed for TF Sport in the LMGT3 class of the European Le Mans Series.

 Career

 Early beginnings and National Japanese F3 title (2004–2015)

 Koizumi made his car-racing debut in 2004, racing in the Honda Integra Kanto Series, where he took a best result of second in the second round.
 The following year, he switched to Super Taikyu, racing in the ST-3 class for Tomei Sports alongside Akira Yoshitomi.
-Finishing sixth in class on debut at Sendai, Koizumi took his best result of the season at the following round at Suzuka despite incurring a 10-second penalty.
+Finishing sixth in class on debut at Sendai, Koizumi took his best result of the season at the following round at Suzuka despite incurring a ten-second penalty.
 Having completed four of the eight races in the Super Taikyu schedule, Koizumi and Tomei Sports finished 11th in the ST-3 standings.
 During 2005, Koizumi also raced in the Suzuka 1000 km for Gaikoku-ya Advan Porsche in the GT300 class.
 On his GT300 debut, Koizumi finished third in class and sixth overall.

 After racing in Formula Toyota in 2006, Koizumi returned to GT300 competition in 2007 by joining Team Gaikokuya in Super GT.
-Koizumi competed in Super GT on a near-full time basis until 2011, during which he scored a best result of seventh at the 2010 Pokka GT Summer Special.
+Koizumi competed in Super GT on a near-full-time basis until 2011, during which he scored a best result of seventh at the 2010 Pokka GT Summer Special.
 After concentrating on Japanese Formula 3, Koizumi returned to Super GT in 2015, joining apr alongside Yuki Iwasaki.
 Completing his first full season in Super GT competition with apr, Koizumi took two 13th-place results as best finishes across the eight-race season in both the season-opener at Okayama and Suzuka.

 Returning to single-seaters in 2009, Koizumi joined CMS Motor Sports Project in the National class of the Japanese Formula 3 Championship.
 Following two seasons with CMS, Koizumi switched to Hanashima Racing, with whom he'd clinch the National class title in 2014 after winning eight of the 15 races.
 During his five-year tenure in F3, Koizumi also won the 2013 3 Hours of Fuji as he made a one-off appearance in the LMP2 class of the Asian Le Mans Series for KCMG.